Wildfire suppression: Incident command

-Managing any number of resources over varying-size areas in often rugged terrain is extremely challenging.
-An incident commander (IC) is charged with overall command of an incident.
+United States

+Upon arriving to a fire, the incident commander is responsible for ordering additional resources and sizing up the fire.
+This sizeup provides valuable information to the local dispatch center and helps identify fire potential and intensity.
+Fires are usually named for a local landmark, such as a road, river, or mountain.
+In the U.S., "Fire" is part of the name, and is thus capitalized in official government media and wildfire tracking websites.

+National Preparedness Month with Smokey Bear and Assistant Secretary for Administration, Dr. Parham.

 In the U.S., the Incident Command System designates this as being the first on scene providing they have sufficient training.
 The size of the fire, measured in acres or chains, as well as the complexity of the incident and threats to developed areas, will later dictate the class-level of IC required.
 Incident management teams aid on larger fire incidents to meet more complex priorities and objectives of the incident commander.
 It provides support staff to handle duties such as communication, fire behavior modeling, and map- and photo-interpretation.
-Again in the U.S., management coordination between fires is primarily done by the National Interagency Fire Center (NIFC).
+In the U.S., management coordination between fires is primarily done by the National Interagency Fire Center (NIFC).